weinong/kubelogin-azure/README.md

 > Note: ROPC is not supported in hybrid identity federation scenarios (for example, Azure AD and ADFS used to authenticate on-premises accounts).
 If users are full-page redirected to an on-premises identity providers, Azure AD is not able to test the username and password against that identity provider.
 Pass-through authentication is supported with ROPC, however.
 > It also does not work when MFA policy is enabled
-> Personal accounts that are invited to an Azure AD tenant can't use ROPC.
+> Personal accounts that are invited to an Azure AD tenant can't use ROPC

 ```sh
 export KUBECONFIG=/path/to/kubeconfig